 We exist to provide opportunity for emerging authors and artists, inspiration for writers and readers, a chance to engage with the literary scene in Berlin and beyond, and remain a source of support for other communities.

-Founded in 2009, SAND is based in Berlin and publishes biannually, attracting short stories, poetry, creative nonfiction, translations, flash fiction, and artwork from all over the world.
+Founded in 2009, SAND is an English-language literary journal based in Berlin.
+Our twice-annual print issues feature original and translated short stories, poetry, creative nonfiction, flash fiction, and visual art from all over the world.
 We publish work that is fresh, well-written, accessible, and diverse, as we take pride in producing a beautiful journal that can be enjoyed by a wide audience.

-SAND also fosters the independent literary and art scene in Berlin by promoting both local and international writers and artists that help solidify Berlin’s position as a world city.
-We collaborate with reading series, literary organizations, artists, and musicians to hold regular events and workshops in the city and beyond, thereby aiming to bring diverse communities with similar interests closer together as well as enhance Berlin’s literary community.
+SAND is also part of the lively independent literary and art scene in Berlin and promotes both local and international writers and artists that help solidify Berlin’s position as a world city.
+We collaborate with reading series, literary organizations, bookshops, artists, and musicians to hold regular events and workshops in the city and beyond, thereby aiming to bring diverse communities with similar interests closer together as well as enhance Berlin’s literary community.
 Through this sense of community and our presence in the international literary scene, we aim to encourage dialogue and, most importantly, create excitement around quality literature and artwork.

 We are an all-volunteer team driven by our passion for literature and art.
 If you’re interested in joining us, check our Join page for current openings.

 Since arriving in 2012, Simone has been weaving her way through the literary scene in Berlin, dabbling in editorial work, publishing, and PR.
 Likely to be spotted in Templehof with a packet of salted almonds and a fine novel, she sees herself as a jack of some trades and master of none.